Technical documentation:

 bin/ella-cli, but should be available in

 $PATH if you use a Docker image.
-For available options, type
+For available options, Production tasks using the ella-cli or type